aaroohhiiii/back-in-Time/README.md

-# GDG Terminal System
+# Back-In-Time

 A retro-cyberpunk terminal interface built with React, Vite, and TypeScript.
-Features a console-based unlock system, Konami code easter eggs, and a fully accessible design system.
+Features a console-based unlock system,  and a fully accessible design system.
+THE cute little videos enhance the visual effects of the interface.

 ## 🎨 Design System